Skip to main content

 Deep Dive: The Microservices Migration

-How a BBS emulator accidentally became a distributed system—gRPC services, NATS message bus, gateway routing, and the move from localStorage to real backends.
+How a BBS emulator grew into a distributed system with gRPC services, NATS messaging, gateway routing, and real backends instead of localStorage.

 emulator microservices grpc nats architecture